Queyrouzec/n_queens/README.md

 # n_queens
 n_queens implementations

-These are implementations of n queens I use to learn languages
+These are implementations of n queens that I use to learn languages

 The C implimentation was used for bit manipulation practice